Welcome to Wild Church… ‘bringing spirit back to earth’

 An invitation… to re-member Sundays as whole and holy time, re-visiting our local sacred spaces and returning to the community of all beings through sharing food, walking out into nature for elemental celebration, sinking into deep silence and opening to the spirit of the wild…

 We are a small core group with a warm and open welcome to all of any faith or none.
 We are journeying through the seasons of the spirit in community with each other and within the changing cycles of the natural world that we are part of.
-From Autumn 2016, after our Fundraising Launch on Sunday October 9th and first pilgrimage on Sunday October 30th, we are gathering on the second Sunday of the month to remember this as sabbath, as sacred time and space, in a way that then enlivens the deep sacred nature of everyday and place.
-Come and join us!
+From Autumn 2016, after our Fundraising Launch on Sunday October 9th and first pilgrimage on Sunday October 30th, until our concluding River Dart Canoe Pilgrimage in July 2017, we have gathered on the second Sunday of the month to remember this as sabbath, as sacred time and space, in a way that then enlivens the deep sacred nature of everyday and place.
+Plans are afoot for further adventures from Spring 2018 and we hope you will come and join us!

 We don’t have a fixed format from month to month, as for us an emergent style is part of the wild nature of Wild Church!
 But there are recurring elements woven together in different ways for each gathering.
 So some of us start the day in local established Church services, which can be both a blessing and a challenge, so some of us don’t!
 We always walk out into nature and we welcome anyone who wants to join us.
 We are a pioneering inter spiritual Church based in the practice of pilgrimage, so we tend to move around to discover the delights of different places each month.